CoBrALab/twolevel_ants_dbm/README.md

 # Input

-Input is a csv-formatted file with with one input NIFTI file per row for 1 level model builds.
+Input is a csv-formatted file with one input NIFTI file per row for 1 level model builds.

 For a 2 level modelbuild, each row must have 2 or more input files.
 Mixed level